-Agricultural output (food and cash crops, horticulture and livestock) increased from less than 0.4 tons per capita in 1932 (converting to maize equivalent at 1957 prices), to nearly 1.2 tons per capita in 1989, and from 10 to 110 tons per km2 (Fig 1).
-Cash crops, particulary coffee, made up much of the increase during the 1970s, and fruit and vegetables production in the 1980s.
+Agricultural output (food and cash crops, horticulture and livestock) increased from less than 0.4 tons per capita in 1932 (converting to maize equivalent at 1957 prices), to nearly 1.2 tons per capita in 1989, and from 10 to 110 tons per km (Fig. 1).
+Cash crops, particularly coffee, made up much of the increase during the 1970s, and fruit and vegetable production in the 1980s.
 Cash crops have only very occasionally occupied as much as 15% of cropped areas as there is a need to keep most land under food crops to avoid purchases at high prices in bad seasons.
 Nevertheless, because of their higher unit values cash crops are vitally important as income generators.
-District food sufficiency improved substantially, some households buying others selling.
+District food sufficiency improved submaize at constant 1957 prices.

+stantially, some households buying others selling.
 Living standards also improved through higher cash income.